bkielbasa/developer20/content/post/go-proverbs/index.md

 }
 ```

 Can you find the problem?
 We subtly require that if the row has status different than `active` it's not allowed to fetch it.
 How can we test it?
 Only with real database running in the background.
 We can always mock the `sql.DB` but it's hacky for me.
-We can fetch the status from the database and check in in the service.
+To fix it we can fetch the status from the database and check in in the service.

 ```go
 var ErrRecordIsNotActive = errors.New("the record is not active")